 - Complex carbohydrates, cooked

 (z.B.
-Green spelt/brown rice/millet/
+Green spelt/whole grain rice/millet/

-- Seasonal vegetables, raw or oven-roasted
+- Seasonal vegetables, raw or roasted in the oven

 - Seasonal fruit

-(currently in autumn z.B.: Apple/Pear/Grapes/Dates/
+(currently in autumn) z.B.
+Apple/Pear/Grapes/Dates/

 - High-quality protein

 (z.B.
-Tofu/Tempeh/Pulses (z.B. chickpeas))
+Tofu/Tempeh/Legumes (z.B.
+Chickpeas)

 - High-quality fats